animetauren/animetauren.github.io/_posts/2023-07-12-Using-Splunk-as-your-Centralized-platform-for-ingesting-Logging-Monitoring-and-Metrics-data-from-your-AWS-environment-that-is-managed-by-AWS-Organizations-and-AWS-Control-Tower.markdown

 ---
-title:  "Using Splunk as your Centralized platform for ingesting Logging, Monitoring, and Metrics data from your AWS environment that is managed by AWS Organizations and AWS Control Tower"
+title:  "Using Splunk as your Centralized platform for ingesting Logging, Monitoring, and Metrics data from your AWS environment that is managed by AWS Organizations w(o) AWS Control Tower"
 date:   2023-07-12 17:00:00
 tags: [aws,splunk]
 ---